 Here is the observing area, specifically the northwest corner.
 That is where John will be shortly building his own warm room - probably this coming weekend.
 He built the roof module at home and trucked it out to the site.
 It is sitting on top off the main warm room roof.

 We also removed the old permanent pier since it was inefficiently placed dead center of the observing area.
 You can see it sitting on the right side in front of the blue tarp.
 I will be mounting that permanently on my side of the observing area.
 The wire disaster we found and I described last blog is hidden under the red cone in the center and partially blocked by the ARD (Automatic Rain Deterrent) - or the plain old plastic bucket - over John's pier.
-Inside the main warm room, we have removed the old fluorescent tube light panels and have replaced them with four of these newer and more efficient panels.
-John got them for free when renovators at his workplace miscalculated the lighting fixtures and ordered too many.
-They were going to throw them out when John appropriated them.

 Next week I will try to find a week day to complete the dry wall and start hanging the new ceiling panels.
 We're hoping to have an estimate on the new roof from Gary by then.